opengovsg/ts-template/frontend/docs/project-structure.md

-│   ├── stores/       # state stores for a specific feature │   ├── types/        # typescript types for TS specific feature domain │   ├── utils/        # utility functions for a specific feature │   ├── index.ts      # entry point for the feature, it should serve as the public API of the given feature and exports everything that should be used outside the feature
+│   ├── stores/       # state stores for a specific feature │   ├── types/        # typescript types for TS specific feature domain │   ├── utils/        # utility functions for a specific feature │   ├── constants.ts  # constants scoped to a specific feature
+│   ├── index.ts      # entry point for the feature, it should serve as the public API of the given feature and exports everything that should be used outside the feature
 ```